-If a case manager is reviewing a case and Work Number has an employer that is active with no wages displayed within 30 days of the date the case manager reviewing the case, and the client has indicated no earned income on the application form, disposition the match as a terminated source in BEACON.
-The client does not need to be contacted or need to provide any verification to DTA.
+If a case manager is reviewing a case and Work Number has an employer that is active with no wages displayed within 30 days of the date the case manager is reviewing the case, and the client has indicated no earned income, disposition the match as a terminated source in BEACON.

 If the client is at Recertification and an outstanding PI Checklist item appears for Work Number, the match must be acted on.

-If the Work Number match is listed as active, there are recent wages within 30 days of the date the recertification is being reviewed by the case manager, and the employer is not known to BEACON or the client reports no earned income, staff must perform three cold calls.
+If the Work Number match is listed as active, there are recent wages within 30 days of the date the recertification is being reviewed by the case manager, and the employer is not known to BEACON or the client reports no earned income, you must perform two cold calls.

 If the client answers, and states Work Number information is correct, update the case using Work Number information.
 If the client indicates they are no longer employed or the wages in Work Number are not accurate, a mandatory VC-1 for either wages or proof of termination must be sent.